MinaProtocol/mina/automation/scripts/github_branch_autosync/README.md

 Configuration is defined as module in `./github_autosync/gcloud_entrypoint/lib/config.py`

-Below more detailed description of each setion
+Below more detailed description of each section

 ## Branches